pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 The first CNN stack takes the RGB image as an input and predicts a coarse global-scale depth map at a low resolution.
 The second CNN stack takes both the RGB image and the coarse prediction as inputs and predicts a finer-scaled depth map.
 The predictions are scaled up to its original image size using a deconvolutional layer.

-My variation used the 16-layer VGG net as my coarse network and batch normalization layers after every convolutional layer.
-I also try adding a mean-variance normalization at the output, which leads to much better stability at the output.
+My model variation used the 16-layer VGG net as my coarse network with batch normalization layers after every convolutional layer.
+I also experimented with adding a mean-variance normalization at the output, which leads to much better stability at the output.
 The downside of using an MVN layer is that the outputs don't represent true depth values but rather a relative depth map.
 The input images are also scaled down to a 320x240 resolution.

-The code for the model is found here:
+The code for the model is found here: https://github.com/pgigioli/depth_net/blob/master/depth_net.ipynb

 The model is trained with SGD with a starting learning rate 1e-9 and a batch size of 64.
 Here are some example model predictions:

 ![depth_net_results](/images/real-time_depth_prediction/DepthNet_results.png)

 ## Robotic deployment
-In order to deploy this model in real-time, the model had significantly compressed in order to decrease the computational load.
+In order to deploy this model in real-time, the model had to be significantly compressed in order to decrease the computational load.
 The easiest way to do this is to lower the resolution of the input images and interpolate the output values back to the original size.
 I trained a much slimmer model with an input resolution of 80x60.
 I deployed this slimmer model on the TX1 and a video can be found here:  [video](https://www.youtube.com/watch?v=odSl6qXdgyM)
 [![depth_net_ros](/images/real-time_depth_prediction/real_time_depth_net_screenshot_icon.png){:height="200px"}](https://www.youtube.com/watch?v=odSl6qXdgyM)

 There is definitely a delay in the model predictions and the inference speed is not quite the 10 FPS that I had hoped but the overall prediction quality was promising.